 How Much Does A Conch Piercing Cost?

 As with any piercing, the cost of a conch piercing depends on a lot of factors.
 You’ll pay extra if you have your piercing done in a big city, compared to a small town.
-If your piercer is in demand, expect to shell over more money than you would at a start-up who is trying to build his client list.
+If your piercer is in demand, expect to shell out more money than you would at a start-up who is trying to build his client list.

-But, at most places, you can expect to pay anywhere from $45 to $80.
+At most places, you can expect to pay anywhere from $45 to $80.
 For a dermal punch, you may end up paying a little more, but you should still be able to keep it under $90, even at an experienced piercer’s shop.

 When you’re deciding upon a piercer, remember that paying extra for experience isn’t a bad thing.
 It may be worth the extra money.
 They’ll have the process down to a science so it will be like second nature for them to perform the conch piercing.